OVAL-Community/OVAL/guidelines/oval-schema-documentation/iosxe-system-characteristics-schema.rst

     * - ipv6_urpf_command
       - oval-sc:EntityItemStringType (0..1)
       - Element with the uRPF command for IPv6 under the interface.
-    * - urpf_command (Deprecated)
-      - oval-sc:EntityItemStringType (0..1)
-      - Element with the uRPF command under the interface.
     * - switchport_trunk_encapsulation
       - iosxe-sc:EntityItemTrunkEncapType (0..1)
       - Element with the switchport trunk encapsulation option configured on the interface (if applicable).